What Is the CryptoLocker Virus?

 How Does It Work?

-Once the scan is complete, it encrypts files by using a strong encryption algorithm.
-It uses RSA public-key cryptography and stores private keys on servers used by malware.
+Once the scan is complete, it encrypts files using a robust encryption algorithm.
+It uses RSA public-key cryptography and stores private keys on servers operated by malware.

-Once the files have been encrypted, the victim will see a message demanding a ransom in exchange for the private key that can decrypt files on your PC.
+Once the files have been encrypted, the victim will receive a ransom message for the private key that can decrypt files on your PC.
 CryptoLocker will inform you that you may lose encrypted files permanently if you don’t pay until the deadline passes.

 Removing CryptoLocker Virus

 Unfortunately, there is no fail-safe way to remove CryptoLocker’s encryption from an infected computer.
-There are some steps, however, that you can take in an attempt to remove the virus and at least try to decrypt your files on your own.
+There are some steps, however, that you can take to remove the virus and at least try to decrypt your files on your own.

-We suggest you start the process by running a trusted malware removal program like Malwarebytes or Astra.
-Some of the tried-and-true anti-malware programs on the market may get rid of the malware, but they won't get your files back.
+Start by running a trusted malware removal program like Malwarebytes or Astra.
+Some tried-and-true anti-malware programs may eliminate the malware, but they won’t get your files back.

 How To Decrypt Files Encrypted by CryptoLocker Virus

-You can try using a tool such as Emsisoft Decryptor, a suite of free ransomware decryption tools that may be able to restore your files for free.
+You can use a tool such as Emsisoft Decryptor, a suite of free ransomware decryption tools that can restore your files for free.

-Since CryptoLocker was first found in 2013, it’s likely that you’ll be able to find a way to get rid of the particular strain you’re dealing with.
+Since CryptoLocker was first found in 2013, you’ll likely be able to find a way to get rid of the particular strain you’re dealing with.
 However, it’s possible that if you were infected by one of many clones of the virus with encryption that hasn’t been cracked yet, you wouldn’t be able to restore the affected files.

-Keep in mind that if you can’t restore files as a result of an infection caused by a ransomware virus, such as CryptoLocker, you shouldn’t delete them.
+Remember that you shouldn’t delete files if you can’t restore files due to an infection caused by a ransomware virus, such as CryptoLocker.
 Most cybersecurity researchers make their results public, and users can recover encrypted data as new decryption keys are discovered.

-Finally, if all else fails, paying the ransom may seem like a good idea.
-However, we do not recommend this as there is no guarantee that you will receive the decryption code even if you do pay.
+Finally, paying the ransom is a good idea if all else fails.
+However, we do not recommend this as there is no guarantee that you will receive the decryption code even if you pay.

 How Can I Protect Myself Against It?